SolCharms/xAndria/README.md

 ## Prelude

-Open the terminal and cd into the desired working directory (For me it's ~/Development/Solana/SDKs ).
+Open the terminal and cd into the desired working directory (For me it's ~/Development/Solana/SDKs).

 Clone the Repository using the command 'git clone'.
 You should now have a local copy of the project as something like ~/Development/Solana/SDKs/DeEdIT_SDK/

 To conveniently use the program's CLI functionality from any directory without having to account for relative paths or typing out the absolute path to the CLI's directory every time, we will create a shorthand path alias.
 Open your .bashrc file (located in the Home directory) and add the following line at the bottom of the textfile:

-    alias forum-cli='ts-node ~/Development/Solana/SDKs/DeEdIT_SDK/src/cli/forum-cli.ts'
+    alias forum-cli='ts-node ~/Development/Solana/SDKs/DeEdIT_SDK/src/forum.cli.ts'

-accounting for the fact that your path to the forum-cli.ts file may be slightly different depending on where you put the cloned repository.
+accounting for the fact that your path to the forum.cli.ts file may be slightly different depending on where you put the cloned repository.

 The remainder of this demonstration assumes a familiarity with Solana's CLI.
 You will need to create filesystem wallet keypairs and airdrop yourself some Solana to follow along with the demo.